Bowling, West Dunbartonshire: Shipbuilding in Bowling

 One well-known ship built by Scott was the MV Saint Bedan, launched in January 1937.
 After several changes of ownership and name, it became MV Panagiotis and allegedly spent its later life as a smuggling ship in the Ionian Sea.
 It ran aground at Navagio Beach on the Ionian Island of Zakynthos (Zante) in 1980, becoming one of the most picturesque and well-visited shipwrecks in the world.

+Fuel oil terminal

+The former ExxonMobil fuel oil terminal site, is now a proposed mixed use redevelopment location.

+Sport

+A football club from the village, Bowling F.C., played in the Scottish Cup in the late 19th century.